 Some other reasons for the lower cost in Mexico are more affordable rent and that Mexican dentists do not spend a fortune on office décor commonly seen in the U.S. cooperate dental offices.
 In addition, the quality and education of dentists in Mexico are still high.

 It is Easy To Coordinate

 When you use a dental referral agency to coordinate your dental appointments, traveling to Mexico for dental care can be very easy.
-Our mission is to refer you to the best dental clinic for your individual case and schedule your initial appointment.
+Our mission is to refer you to the best dental office for your individual case and schedule your initial appointment.